Warner Bros. Television Studios: Alloy Entertainment

 Alloy Entertainment is a book packaging and production company under Warner Bros.
 Television Studios.
 Notable series and films produced by Alloy include The Sisterhood of the Traveling Pants, Gossip Girl, The Vampire Diaries, Pretty Little Liars, The 100, The Sun Is Also a Star, Everything, Everything, and You.

 Blue Ribbon Content

 Formed in 2014, Blue Ribbon Content (BRC) is Warner Bros.
 Television Studios' digital series production unit.
-The company takes its name from the "Blue Ribbon” reissues of Merrie Melodies and Looney Tunes animation shorts.
+The company takes its name from the "Blue Ribbon" reissues of Merrie Melodies and Looney Tunes animation shorts.

 Live-action BRC productions include series such as the horror-comedy Critters: A New Binge for Shudder, comedy Play It Again, Dick and horror-comedy The Pledge for CW Seed, as well as the following original films: The Banana Splits Movie and Critters Attack! for Warner Bros.
 Home Entertainment and Syfy, plus Good Girls Get High for AT&T's DirectTV Cinema.
-BRC also produces the upcoming mixed-media series BizarroTV for DC Universe, plus the animated series Deathstroke: Knights & Dragons for CW Seed.
+BRC also produces the animated series Deathstroke: Knights & Dragons for CW Seed.